What is a Product Owner? Real insight from ex-dev, now Scrum Master and Product Owner

 Product Discovery

 Product discovery is a continuous process of discovering needs and opportunities related to a product.
 The role of a Product Owner is to lead the direction of the discovery with close cooperation with UX researchers and business and technical leads.
 A PO analyzes outcomes from research, looking for opportunities and selecting the most valuable ones.
-Good discovery can improve the product from both business and user perspectives.
+Effective stakeholder engagement during this phase ensures that the insights gathered align with both user needs and business goals, paving the way for better decision-making.

 Delivery & Validation

-Maximizing value is the primary responsibility of a Product Owner and can be achieved through simplification and prioritization of current work, as well as through product discovery.
+Maximizing valueĀ is the primary responsibility of a Product Owner and can be achieved through simplification and prioritization of current work, as well as through product discovery.

 Validation is measuring work outcomes mainly by the metrics associated with the product or individual processes/functionalities.
 The Product Owner is accountable for using the empirical data to inform their decision-making for the subsequent stages of product development.